 The Contractor shall ensure that applicants can schedule appointments by toll free phone or via a secure website.

-Appointments shall be scheduled within 5 days of initial applicant contact.
+Appointments shall be scheduled within 5 days of initial applicant contact, subject to the applicant’s availability.

-Confirmation shall be sent to the applicant via email, text message or mailed through the U.S. Postal Service based on applicant preference.
+Confirmation shall be sent to the applicant via email, text message or mailed through the U.S. Postal Service.

 The Contractor shall maintain a secure and up-to-date website and call center with the capability to capture all biographic and demographic information needed to obtain fingerprint at the time of service and meet all State of Indiana, federal confidentiality standards, and CJIS Security Policy.

-The Contractor shall accept same-day fingerprint appointments at all Enrollment Centers.
+The Contractor shall accept same-day fingerprint appointments at all Enrollment Centers, unless otherwise agreed to by the parties.

 The Contractor shall provide electronic scheduling and toll-free telephone scheduling for non-English or limited-English speaking applicants, as well as for applicants who are deaf, hard of hearing, visually impaired, or speech impaired, for compliance with the Americans with Disabilities Act (ADA) requirements.